 Benefits are recorded when paid.
-As of December 31, 2017, \$294,518 were requested by participants but had not yet been paid from the Plan.
+As of December 31, 2018 and December 31, 2017, \$22,854 and \$294,518 respectively, were requested by participants but had not yet been paid from the Plan.

 Subsequent Events

 Management has evaluated subsequent events for possible recognition or disclosure through the date of financial statement issuance June 27, 2017.
 There were no subsequent events that required recognition or disclosure.